narengan/cis/cli/cli-domain.md

 ## Domain activation check

 ### NAME:
-   domain-activation-check - Perform activation check on the given domain.
+   `domain-activation-check` - Perform activation check on the given domain.

 ### USAGE:
-   ibmcloud cis domain-activation-check DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME]
+   `ibmcloud cis domain-activation-check DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME]`

 ### ARGUMENTS:
-   DNS_DOMAIN_ID is the id of DNS domain.
+   `DNS_DOMAIN_ID` is the id of DNS domain.

 ### OPTIONS:
-   -i, --instance  Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+   `-i, --instance`  Instance name.
+If not set, the context instance specified by `ibmcloud cis instance-set` will be used.